Quillraven/Fleks/ReadMe.md

 - `enabled`: defines if the system will be processed or not.
 Default value is true

 `IteratingSystem` extends `IntervalSystem` but in addition it requires you to specify the relevant components of entities which the system will iterate over.
-There are three class annotations to define this component configuration:
+There are three class properties to define this component configuration:

 - `AllOf`: entity must have all the components specified
 - `NoneOf`: entity must not have any component specified